Casey Cagle

 Lowell Stacy "Casey" Cagle (born January 12, 1966) is an American politician who served as the 11th lieutenant governor of Georgia from 2007 to 2019.

 Cagle served as a Republican Party member of the Georgia State Senate from 1995 to 2007.
 He assumed the position of Lieutenant Governor of Georgia in January 2007, becoming the first Republican to hold the office.
 He is the second most tenured Lt.
 Governor behind Zell Miller.
 Cagle was a candidate in the Republican primary in the 2018 election for Governor of Georgia.

 Early life

 Cagle was born Lowell Stacy Cagle in Gainesville, Georgia, and raised by his single mother.
 He is a seventh generation resident of Hall County, Georgia.
 According to his legislative biography, he "attended eight different elementary schools by age six, but persevered to graduate from Hall County's public schools."
-After graduating from Johnson High School, Cagle attended Georgia Southern University to play football for well-known coach coach Erk Russell.
+After graduating from Johnson High School, Cagle attended Georgia Southern University to play football for well-known coach Erk Russell.
 After an injury ended his dreams of playing college football, Cagle returned home at age 20, and opened a small business.